nodejs/node/doc/api/esm.md

 }
 ```

-Since `"not:valid"` is not a supported target, `"./submodule.js"` is used
+Since `"not:valid"` is not a valid specifier, `"./submodule.js"` is used
 instead as the fallback, as if it were the only target.

 #### Exports Sugar